davebrny/rpan-tuner/readme.md

 **views**
-you can choose between "live", "following" and "following (live only)".
+choose between one of the following:

+- all live
+- live (following only)
+- live (following only) & off-air
-"following" shows live broadcasts for the people you are following but also off-air broadcasts if you choose to download them.

-> it takes a second to download each broadcaster's post history so its turned off by default. to enable it, open the "following" sub-menu and select "download off-air broadcasts" for each broadcaster you want
+> the "off-air" option shows live broadcasts for the people you are following and also off-air broadcasts if you choose to download them. it takes a second to download each broadcaster's post history which is why its turned off by default. to enable it, open the "broadcasters" sub-menu and select "download off-air broadcasts" for each broadcaster you want
 &nbsp;